Change of regularity in controllability and observability of systems of wave equations: Introduction

-Let us give the idea of the proof in the simple case $N = 1$ and $\mathsf{P} = \Delta$.
-If $u$ is a solution of the wave equation with homogeneous Dirichlet boundary condition, at a level of regularity $s \in \mathbb{R}$, then $\Delta u$ and $\Delta^{-1} u$ are solutions of the same wave equation at a level of regularity $s - 2$ and $s + 2$.
-Thus, if we know that an observability inequality is true for $\Delta u$ or $\Delta^{-1} u$, it is natural to wonder whether or not it implies an observability inequality for $u$.
-In one case, the proof is easy and is essentially based on the ellipticity of $\Delta$.
-In the other case, the proof relies on the ellipticity of $\partial_t$ on normal derivatives of solutions at the boundary (see Theorem \ref{thm_dt_ell_traces} for a precise statement), which can be proved using microlocal analysis.
+\paragraph{Main ideas of the proof.} Consider the simple case $N = 1$ and $\mathsf{P} = \Delta$.
+If $u$ is a solution of the wave equation with homogeneous Dirichlet boundary condition, at the Sobolev regularity level $s \in \mathbb{R}$, then $\Delta u$ and $\Delta^{-1} u$ are solutions of the same wave equation at regularity levels $s - 2$ and $s + 2$.
+If observability holds for $\Delta u$ or $\Delta^{-1} u$, it is natural to wonder whether or not it implies observability for $u$.
+In the case of $\Delta^{-1} u$, the proof is easy and is essentially based on the ellipticity of $\Delta$.
+In the other case, the proof relies on the ellipticity of $\partial_t^2$ on the Neumann trace of solutions at the boundary (see Theorem \ref{thm_dt_ell_traces} for a precise statement), which can be proved using microlocal techniques.

-In Section 1, we gather some basic results about the spaces $\mathcal{K}^{s}$ and our wave equations, and we prove the controllability - observability equivalence (Lemma \ref{lem_equivalence_obs_control}).
-In Section 2, we show the ellipticity estimate for $\partial_t$ acting on normal derivatives of solutions.
+\paragraph{Outline.} In Section 1, we gather some basic results about the spaces $\mathcal{K}^{s}$ and wave systems, and we prove the controllability / observability equivalence (Lemma \ref{lem_equivalence_obs_control}).
+In Section 2, we show the ellipticity estimate for $\partial_t^2$ acting on Neumann traces of solutions.
 In Section 3, we prove Theorem \ref{thm_main_change_reg}.
-A proof of the results of Section 1 is provided in appendix.
+In Appendix A, we briefly explain how the methods of this article can be adapted to the case of internal observability.
+Proofs of the results of Section 1 are provided in Appendix B.